-The Portland Trail Blazers defeated the Los Angeles Clippers, 105-97, at the Rose Garden on Tuesday night to improve to 7-2 on the season.
+The Portland Trail Blazers defeated the Los Angeles Clippers, 110-104, at the Moda Center on Wednesday night, completing the 2013-14 regular season with a 54-28 record.

 Random Game Notes